American entry into Canada by land: Appeals

 Persons who believe that they have not received their full entitlements under Canadian law, and have been unable to reach an agreement with the CBSA on a duty or penalty matter, have the right to a formal review of their file.
 A formal review is conducted by appeals representatives who were not involved in the original decision, and is impartial.
 Appeals staff are trained to review the client's and the CBSA's facts and reasons.

 The role of the appeals representative who reviews a case is to carry out a complete, professional, and impartial review.
 This representative reviews the case by interpreting acts administered by the CBSA and reviewing CBSA policies, considering the appellant's point of view; and when necessary, asking for a technical opinion from CBSA experts or seeking legal advice from the Canadian Department of Justice.

 The representative who reviews the case will not have been involved in the original assessment, determination, or ruling of a duty, penalty or other matter.
 The appellant can discuss the case with an appeals representative, and has the right to obtain certain documents related to the case.

-The CBSA does not charge for a review.
-If a person is not satisfied with the review, a further appeal can be made to the appropriate court or, to the Canadian International Trade Tribunal for relevant matters.